About the Judges

 At IPC, we want students to engage with meaningful international relations topics from a variety of perspectives.
 As such, we have recruited a diverse range of experienced academics, professionals, and students to judge our conference.
 Our judges have focused on topics ranging from diplomacy to food security and human rights law and much more.
 We are confident that these individuals will provide our competition a uniquely comprehensive insight into difficult problems in international relations.

-Within our overarching topic this Fall — chosen by the RAND Corporation and announced at our opening ceremony — students can focus on any number of aspects related to this "umbrella problem," whether it be security- or development-related, environmental, health- or energy-related, or legal in scope.
+Within our overarching topic this Spring — chosen by one of our partners and announced at our opening ceremony — students can focus on any number of aspects related to this "umbrella problem," whether it be security- or development-related, environmental, health- or energy-related, or legal in scope.
 We fully expect students to bring to this challenge any particular background that they have in any specific discipline in order to provide the concentration necessary for their policy proposals to be robust and realistic.

-Read on for the bios of our Fall 2018 judges that have been announced so far.
+Read on for the bios of our Spring 2020 judges that have been announced so far.
 New announcements of judges and speakers will continue to take place throughout the Summer and the beginning of the Fall.
 Stay tuned for updates!

 DR. FUMIKO SASAKI

 PROFESSOR, COLUMBIA SIPA